Howdy

 This Web Site’s Tech

-• A dedicated VPC, and EC2 Spot instance spun up with (OpenTofu) Terraform, running a Debian Sid AMI but encrypted.
+• A dedicated VPC, and AWS EC2 instance spun up with (OpenTofu) Terraform, running a Debian Stable AMI but encrypted.

 • A root volume that’s small and remains mostly untouched.
 Only enough changes to the root volume to enable it to reboot without needing any configuration changes.